PokemonHnS-Development/pokemonHnS/README.md

 ## Pokémon Modern Emerald

 This project is based on the decompilation of Pokémon Emerald, edited to be "Pokémon Modern Emerald".
-You can get more information about Modern Emerald at [Pokecommunity](https://www.pokecommunity.com/showthread.php?t=494005)
+You can get more information about Modern Emerald by resetes12 at [Pokecommunity](https://www.pokecommunity.com/showthread.php?t=494005) and at [Github](https://github.com/resetes12/pokeemerald).

 ## If you want to compile: